JustBobinAround/lisa/README.md

 ### Change Log

+- **2024-08-10 23:32**: Finished most of parser.
+Will be starting intermediate analyzer tomorrow.
 - **2024-07-29 17:39**: Implemented most of parser.
 Ran into issue with after attempting to add operators to expression parsing.
 - **2024-07-29 19:21**: Updated Assignment expressions: